-2019 2020
+2021 2020

 AED'000 AED'000

 equivalent equivalent

 long (short) long (short)

-25,222 (22,570) Euro
+- (22,570)

+(460) -

+(6) -

+AED'000 equivalent long (short)

 The analysis below calculates the effect of a possible movement of the currency rate against AED, with all other variables held constant, on the consolidated statement of profit or loss (due to the fair value of the currency sensitive non-trading monetary assets and liabilities) and equity (due to change in fair value of currency swaps and forward foreign exchange contracts used as cash flow hedges).
 A positive effect shows a potential increase in consolidated statement of profit or loss or equity; whereas a negative effect shows a potential net reduction in consolidated statement of profit or loss or equity.